• Skip to primary navigation

 Can I use cream instead of mascarpone?

-You can swap the mascarpone for the same amount of heavy cream, but the flavours and textures in the dish will be a little different.
+You can swap the mascarpone for the same amount of heavy cream, but the flavors and textures in the dish will be a little different.
 Mascarpone has a lighter silkier texture than cream and a more pronounced sweet and tangy taste.

 Does mascarpone taste like cheese?